Read these books recommended by Michelle Obama

 'Becoming' by Michelle Obama

-In Becoming, Michelle Obama takes us through her own journey, from childhood to her years as First Lady.
-The memoir gives a personal insight into her experiences, the challenges she faced, and the triumphs she achieved.
-It asks readers to embrace their own story and find strength in the uniqueness of their paths.
-This book is a testament to the power of perseverance and self-discovery.
+In Becoming, Michelle Obama narrates her own journey from childhood to her years as First Lady.
+The memoir gives an intimate insight into her experiences with family, career challenges, and public life.
+It is an inspiring testament to perseverance and self-discovery, urging readers to embrace their unique paths.